rails/rails/guides/source/autoloading_and_reloading_constants.md

 ```

 The *nesting* at any given place is the collection of enclosing nested class and
 module objects outwards.
+The nesting at any given place can be inspected with
+`Module.nesting`.
 For example, in the previous example, the nesting at
 (1) is

 ```ruby